Mrivera104/NES_refgenome/Genetic_Diversity/Runs of Homozygosity.md

 # Calculating ROH using PLINK

 Now I'm gonna pivot to using PLINK to run the same analysis and see what happens.
-PLINK utilizes variant called files (VCFs), and within these files we have information on genotypes and other variant information.
-To have gotten a VCF file, we could have put our original bam file through more strigent QC as part of the GATK pipeline, so we'll see how this affects our results.

 Step 1: Convert VCF to PLINK format.
 PLINK needs files from VCFs formatted in a specific way (I need to do more research on what PLINK does...)